 * 5k run: 24:16 (4:56/km)

-I’d only been swimming 18 times between January and the race, so I knew my swimming was still weak and wasn’t disappointed with my result.
+I’d only been swimming 18 times between January and May, so I knew my swimming was still weak and wasn’t disappointed with my result.

 I was disappointed with the run.
 At that stage of the year, I knew I could run 5km in about 19:30, so to be nearly 5 minutes slower was frustrating.
 My legs just felt so heavy and dead by the end of the race.
 (This would become a recurring theme…)